expectedparrot/edsl/docs/index.rst

 This page provides documentation for *Expected Parrot Domain-Specific Language* (EDSL), a Python package for conducting research with AI agents and large language models.
 It also provides information about key features and integrated applications, including:

-| **Streamlined access to language models**
-| Get an Expected Parrot API key to conduct research with hundreds of popular models at once. `Learn more <https://docs.expectedparrot.com/en/latest/remote_inference.html>`_.
+* **Conduct research with hundreads of models:** A single API key to many popular models at once. `Learn more <https://docs.expectedparrot.com/en/latest/remote_inference.html>`_.

-| **Collaboration platform**
-| Create, store and share research and projects from anywhere at `Coop <https://www.expectedparrot.com/content/explore>`_.
+* **Collaboration platform:** Create, store and share research projects at `Coop <https://www.expectedparrot.com/content/explore>`_.

-| **Working with AI agents**
-| Features for designing agent personas from many sources. `Learn more <https://docs.expectedparrot.com/en/latest/notebooks/import_agents.html>`_.

-| **Importing data**
-| Features for integrating and analyzing data from many sources. `Learn more <https://docs.expectedparrot.com/en/latest/scenarios.html>`_.
+* **Easily import data:** Integrate and analyze data from many different sources. `Learn more <https://docs.expectedparrot.com/en/latest/scenarios.html>`_.

-| **Hybrid human-AI surveys**
-| Launch hybrid surveys and combine responses from humans and AI. `Learn more <https://docs.expectedparrot.com/en/latest/survey_builder.html>`_.
+* **Hybrid human-AI surveys:** Launch surveys and get responses from humans and AI. `Learn more <https://docs.expectedparrot.com/en/latest/survey_builder.html>`_.

 Use cases
 ---------

-EDSL and its integrated applications are designed to make it easy to conduct research with surveys and experiments and to analyze responses -- from humans or AI.
+EDSL and its integrated applications are designed to make it easy to conduct surveys and experiments and analyze responses -- from humans or AI.
 Common use cases include:

 | **Data labeling and cleaning**